jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 The three simulations will demonstrate the MANET routing protocols `AODV`, `DSDV` and `GPSR`.
 They will use two networks, `ManetRoutingProtocolsShowcaseA` and `ManetRoutingProtocolsShowcaseB`, defined in <a srcfile="routing/manetprotocols/ManetProtocolsShowcase.ned"/>.
 Both networks contain  hosts of the type `ManetRouter`, whose routing module type is configurable.
 There is a source host named `source`, a destination host named `destination`, and a number of other hosts, which are named `node1` up to `node10`.
 In addition to mobile nodes, both networks contain an `Ieee80211ScalarRadioMedium`, an `Ipv4NetworkConfigurator`, and an `IntegratedMultiVisualizer` module.

-In all three simulations, the source node pinging the destination node.
+In all three simulations, the source node pings the destination node.
-Since routes are managed dynamically by the MANET routing algorithms, the `Ipv4NetworkConfigurator` module is instructed not to add any routes (it will only assign IP addresses).
+Since routes are managed dynamically by the MANET routing algorithms, the `Ipv4NetworkConfigurator` module is instructed not to add any routes (it will only assign IP addresses.)
 The netmask routes added by the interfaces are disabled as well.
 The following keys in the `General` configuration in <a srcfile="routing/manetprotocols/omnetpp.ini"/> achieve this:

 <p>
 <pre class="snippet" src="omnetpp.ini" from="configurator" upto="netmaskRoutes"></pre>